 “Show me that the good in life does not depend upon life’s length, but upon the use we make of it; also, that it is possible, or rather usual, for a man who has lived long to have lived too little.” – Seneca the Younger

-This is an essay that I revisit at least once a quarter because it focuses on how much time we’re given in life, and how it’s oftentimes misused or wasted.
+I revisit it at least once a quarter because it focuses me by underscoring how much time we’re given, and yet how easily we misuse or waste it.

 You can listen to my favorite portion here, which begins with:

 “Why do you torment yourself and lose weight over some problem…”

 This is a fantastic reminder to separate the critical few from the trivial many.

 You can listen to the entire audio collection of Tao of Seneca here on Audible.
 If you prefer a text version of the Tao of Seneca: Practical Letters from a Stoic Master, you can find it for free here.

 - Download as an MP3 by right-clicking here and choosing “save as.”

 Want to hear another segment from The Tao of Seneca? — Listen to How to Avoid the Busy Trap.
 In this episode, I dig deeper into useful philosophy and how we think of riches (stream below or right-click here to download):

 This podcast is brought to you by Boll & Branch.
 There is a lot of nonsense in the bedding business.
 For instance, did you know thread-count is not a good measurement of quality?
 It’s a total myth.
 The “Made in Italy” label?
 It isn’t something you should necessarily pay extra for because it generally means it’s just finished in Italy and woven in places like China.